PepCompass: Navigating peptide embedding spaces using Riemannian Geometry: Results

 Additionally, we conducted an ablation study on \textsc{LE-BO} variants to isolate the effects of random walks and mutation enumeration.
 These variants modify the \textsc{EnumerateLocal} sub-procedure in Algorithm~\ref{alg:enumerate-multi}.
 The \emph{Euclidean walk} variant replaces \textsc{SORBES} with a naive Euclidean random walk in the latent space.
 The \emph{mutation-disabled} variant omits \textsc{MUTANG}.
 Finally, the \emph{walk-disabled} variant uses only a single \textsc{MUTANG} without random walks.

-As the optimized black-box function, we used the APEX MIC regressor~\citep{Wan2024DeepLearningEnabled}, with the objective of minimization.
-We minimize the average $\log_2$ MIC across three \emph{E. coli} strains, reporting the mean over the best results from 10 repeated optimization runs (Table~\ref{tab:LE-BO-results}).

-\textsc{LE-BO} achieved the best performance on five out of six prototypes, outperforming all baselines except for \emph{FL14}, where it ranked second.
+As reported in Table~\ref{tab:LE-BO-results}, \textsc{LE-BO} achieved the best performance for five out of six prototypes, outperforming all baselines except for \emph{FL14}, where it ranked second.
 The Ablated \textsc{LE-BO} variant with Euclidean walk and enabled mutations achieved the second-best performance on four out of six prototypes, underscoring the importance of mutation enumeration in the optimization process.
 These ablations further confirmed that both Riemannian random walks and mutations are essential for consistently achieving low MIC values.
+Additional analyses in Appendix~\ref{appendix:latent-interpretation} provide a geometric explanation for these trends.
+By adapting to the local decoder-induced geometry, Riemannian \textsc{LE-BO} identifies substantially more local candidates for Bayesian optimization, particularly in regions with higher $\kappa$-stable dimensions, than Euclidean-based (Figure \ref{fig:dimension-vs-neighborhoods}), explaining its stronger optimization performance.
+Notably, these high-dimensional regions are associated with lower charge and aromaticity (Figure~\ref{fig:dimension-vs-properites}), and thus less favorable antimicrobial properties, where richer local enumeration increases the likelihood that such deficiencies can be corrected during optimization.

+To further assess the reliability and generality of \textsc{LE-BO}, we conduct an extensive set of ablation and sensitivity analyses, summarized in Appendix~\ref{appendix:lebo-ablation}.
+These experiments evaluate the impact of key algorithmic components, including the stability parameters $\kappa_{\textsc{SORBES}}$ and $\kappa_{\textsc{MUTANG}}$, the removal of the \textsc{ROBOT} component, variation across different initial seeds, and the use of alternative oracle models.
+Since \textsc{LE-BO} employs only a single-step \textsc{SORBES-SE} walk, the contraction parameter $\alpha$ does not affect the resulting dynamics and is therefore omitted from the ablation study.
+Together, these analyses demonstrate that the performance gains of \textsc{LE-BO} are stable across algorithmic choices and experimental settings.